16 Healthy Drinks for Pregnant Women

 3. Soup

 Consumption of vegetables and fruits is a must during pregnancy.
-To maximize consumption, soups made from a combination of vegetables can be taken regularly.
-Soups carry the nutritional value of all the vegetables and also serve as good appetizers for women who suffer from an aversion to food during pregnancy.
+To maximise consumption, soups made from a combination of vegetables can be taken regularly.
+Soups carry the nutritional value of all the vegetables and also serve as good appetisers for women who suffer from an aversion to food during pregnancy.
 Soups made out of vegetables like broccoli, carrot, cabbage, onion, tomato, etc., provide protein and fibre and activate the taste buds.

 4. Buttermilk